-Under the conflict of interest policy of the Personnel Manual, officers, employees or any dependent member of their families is prohibited from accepting or soliciting in exchange for a favor given or to be extended commissions, share in profits, gifts in cash, gift certificates or other payments, loans or advances (other than from established banking or financial institutions), materials, services, repairs or improvements at no cost or at unreasonably low prices, manifestly excessive or extravagant entertainment, travel or gifts of merchandise which are more than nominal value significant value from any firm organization, or individual, doing

-seeking to do business

-with the Company.
+Under the conflict of interest policy of the Personnel Manual, officers, employees or any dependent member their families prohibited from accepting or soliciting in exchange for a favor given or to be extended commissions, share in profits, gifts in cash, gift certificates or other payments, loans or advances (other than from established banking or financial institutions), materials, services, repairs or improvements at no cost or at unreasonably low prices, manifestly excessive or extravagant entertainment, travel or gifts of merchandise which are more than nominal value significant value from any organization, firm or individual, doing seeking to do business with the Company.

-The receipt of gift policy

-of the Company is

-enforced through the

-requirement for the

-execution by incoming

-officers and employees,

-as a condition for

-employment, of the

-conflict of interest

-undertaking that

-specifically includes the

-undertaking to comply

-with such receipt of gift

-policy.

-(d) Compliance with The CG Manual The Code of Conduct The policy on compliance

-Laws & Regulations embodies the policy mandates the knowledge with laws and regulations as

-that a director's office is and respect of and described in the preceding

-one of trust and compliance with the column on senior

-confidence.
-A director letter and spirit of management applies to

-shall thus act in the best applicable laws, rules and employees as well.

-interest of the Company regulations of places in , , , , , , , , , , , , , , , , , , , ,

-in a manner which Company conducts

-characterized by its business or those

-transparency, applicable to the

-accountability and Company.

-fairness.
-He shall Company.

-exercise leadership,

-prudence and integrity

-in directing the

-Company towards

-sustained progress.

-Under the CG Manual,

-one of the specific duties

-of a director is to to

-have a working

-knowledge of the

-statutory and regulatory

-requirements affecting

-the Company, including

-the rules and regulations

-or requirements of the

-SEC, and where

-applicable, the

-requirements of other

-relevant regulatory

-agencies.

-(e) Respect for Trade Secrets/Use of Nonpublic Information The conflict of interest policy in the Personnel Manual, to the extent that it relates to the non-disclosure confidential information, made expressly applicable to the directors of the Company.
-The nondisclosure obligation provides the prohibition against (a) giving or releasing to anyone not employed by the Company any data or information of а confidential nature concerning the Company, such as, but not limited to, those relating to decisions, plans, earnings, financial or business forecasts, or competitive bids, (b) the use of such information not generally known to public for personal advantage, or (c) acquiring or inducing others to acquire such information which may be used against the Company.
+The receipt of gift policy of the Company is enforced through the requirement for the execution by incoming officers and employees, as a condition for employment, of the conflict of interest undertaking that specifically includes the undertaking to comply with such receipt of gift policy. (d) Compliance with Laws & Regulations The CG Manual embodies the policy that a director's office is one of trust and confidence.
+A director shall thus act in the best interest of the Company in a manner characterized by transparency, accountability and fairness.
+He shall exercise leadership, prudence and integrity in directing the Company towards sustained progress.
+Under the CG Manual, one of the specific duties of a director is to to have a working knowledge of the statutory and regulatory requirements affecting the Company, including the rules and regulations or requirements of the SEC, and where applicable, the requirements of other relevant regulatory agencies. policy.
+The Code of Conduct mandates the knowledge and respect of and compliance with the letter and spirit of applicable laws, rules and regulations of places in which Company conducts its business or those applicable to the Company.
+The policy on compliance with laws and regulations as described in the preceding column on senior management applies to employees as well. (e) Respect for Trade The conflict of interest Code of Conduct The policy on the use of Secrets/Use of Non- public Information policy in the Personnel Manual, to the extent that it relates to the The Code of Conduct requires the non-public information as described in the preceding column on senior non-disclosure confidential information, made expressly applicable to the directors of the Company.
+The nondisclosure obligation provides the prohibition against (a) giving or releasing to anyone not employed bγ the Company any data or information of confidential nature concerning the Company, such as, but not limited to, those relating to decisions, plans, earnings, financial or business forecasts, or competitive bids, (b) the use of such information not generally known to the public for his personal advantage, or (c) acquiring or inducing others to acquire such information which may be used against the Company.